-New research suggests that antibiotics may put people at increased risk of rheumatoid arthritis.
+New research suggests that antibiotics may raise the risk of rheumatoid arthritis by altering the gut microbiota.

 Researchers do not yet fully understand what drives RA, although they suspect a combination of genetic and environmental factors.